StrangeRanger/bash-style-guide/docs/guidelines/bash-idioms.md

 fi
 ```

-**Disadvantage**: `grep` is an external command, which can introduce errors and performance issues (though negligible) due to differing implementations across different operating systems.
+**Disadvantage**: `grep` is an external command, which can introduce errors and minor performance costs due to differing implementations across operating systems.

 ---